[last updated May 2014]

 I’ve had the good fortune of being given the opportunity to participate in some really fun social media marketing campaigns.
 Here are a few examples:

-- I’m currently working with Sobeys as part of their ongoing Love Food campaign.
+- I worked with Sobeys as part of their Love Food campaign.

-- Ford let me drive an Explorer around for a week
+- Ford let me drive an Explorer around for a week.
+And then again the following year.

 - Loblaw paid for our groceries for a month so we could try some of their new products.
 Read the kickoff post here.
 Some of the resulting posts are here, here and here.
 The wrap-up post is here.